Syria crisis: Commentators react to Cameron defeat

 Andy Boddington, writing in the Lib Dem Voice blog, wonders, if this is the moment when "we stop believing we are a world power".

 "At long last we, or at least our parliament, believe that we cannot bomb our way to peace.
-This could be the point where we believe our best interests, and those of the world, lie in using our financial and political resources to promote a world that works without war."'None of our business'
+This could be the point where we believe our best interests, and those of the world, lie in using our financial and political resources to promote a world that works without war."

 But former Lib Dem leader Paddy Ashdown fears the Commons defeat can only do damage to the UK.